vuw-scps/python-physics/docs/phys221/Single_exp.md

      [2.28300000e+03 6.24196670e-02]]

 This looks good and along the lines of what you expect.

 It really makes sense to throw in a few tests here and there to make sure that the code is doing what you expect.

 ## Using arrays and vectors

 Now we want to split this array up into two vectors, one for time and one for pressure, we can do that using the indexing we learned before.

+Note, when I say before, I mean in the first year lab and/or the introduction material that is loaded on Blackboard.

 ```python